-If you explore the desert southwest at all, you invariably come upon various forms of petroglyphs, pictographs, or other etchings.
+If you roam the desert southwest, you invariably come upon various forms of petroglyphs, pictographs, or other etchings.

 Petroglyphs (carved into the rock) and pictographs (painted on rock) are famously found throughout the Colorado Plateau.
 A message from the past visible today.
 Are they idle drawings?
 Ceremonial?
 A record of events?
 Honoring essential people of a given area?
 Probably that and more.
 We have good guesses, but we won’t know entirely.
 We lost the messages to time in some cases.